 If you’ve closed a credit card account, confirm it’s showing up as closed on your credit report.
 Also, make absolutely sure no lines of credit have been opened in your name without your consent—that’s a huge red flag and might mean you’re at risk of identity theft.

 You want this part to be blank.
 The financial activity listed here—like bankruptcy, tax liens and judgments—is taken from public records, and some things can stay on your credit report for upwards of 7–10 years.

 Red Flags: It’s pretty rare to find an error in this part of the report, but it’s worth scanning anyway.
 Mistakes in this section should be cleared up ASAP.

 Here you’ll see detailed listings of every business that has requested your credit report.
 There are two types of credit inquiries: soft and hard.
 Soft inquiries are just from companies wanting to send you promotional materials or current creditors checking your account.
 Hard inquiries are made when you actually apply for a credit card, loan or mortgage.

 Red Flags: Hard inquiries cause your credit score to drop a few points, so be sure you’ve truly given your permission for a hard inquiry to your credit.
 These should disappear from your report after about two years.

 What does an “open account” mean on my credit report?

-A “U” is one of the many status codes that can appear next to an account on your credit report.
-These codes usually indicate a problem with the account like it being past due or sent to collections.
+University of Credit Reporting?
+Nope.
+The “U” means “unclassified,” or that the account hadn’t been updated at the time the report was pulled.
+It’s one of many status codes that can appear next to an account on your credit report.
+Codes like this usually indicate a problem with the account, like it being past due or sent to collections.

-It simply means “unclassified,” or that the account hadn’t been updated at the time the report was pulled.
-You might also see this if the account is new and you haven’t made any payments on it yet.
-It doesn’t have a negative impact on your credit score and isn’t anything to worry about.
+You might also see a “U” if the account is new and you haven’t made any payments on it yet.
+It doesn’t have a negative impact on your credit score and isn’t anything to really worry about.

 Who can see my credit report?